 You can try some of the home remedies for low blood pressure during pregnancy mentioned below.

 It is usually recommended for patients with low blood pressure, as the sodium content in salt increases blood pressure.
 However, don’t consume too much salt water, as it can prove to be detrimental to your health.
 Simply add half a teaspoon of salt in a glass of water and drink it or you can also take oral rehydration solution.

 The best remedy is to eat raisins – a traditional but excellent way to treat hypotension.
 Soak some raisins in water overnight and consume them in the morning, on an empty stomach.
 You can also have the water in which the raisins were soaked.
 Follow this for a few weeks or even a month.

 Basil contains nutrients like Vitamin C, magnesium, potassium, and pantothenic acid, which are good for low blood pressure.
 Moreover, it also helps to ease stress.
 You can extract the juice from basil leaves, add a teaspoon of honey, and consume this on an empty stomach, daily.
 You can also simply eat the basil leaves, if you like the taste, every morning.

 You can drink a cup of beetroot juice on a daily basis, for about one week.

-It contains potassium, calcium, iron, manganese, copper, zinc and magnesium which increase the iron and potassium levels that may help in raising the blood pressure.
+It contains potassium, calcium, iron, manganese, copper, zinc and magnesium, which increase the iron and potassium levels that may help in raising blood pressure.
 You can simply add the herb while cooking your food.

 Another excellent home remedy is lemon juice, especially if low BP is caused due to dehydration.
 The lemon juice can help in providing energy and enhancing the function of liver, along with aiding digestion.